 There are two standard procedures that should be utilized when initially diagnosing work-related shoulder instability.
 These procedures establish the foundation/basis for and dictate all other following stages of diagnostic and therapeutic procedures.
-When findings of clinical evaluations and those of other diagnostic procedures are not complementing each other, the objective clinical findings should have preference.
+When findings of clinical evaluations and those of other diagnostic procedures are not consistent with each other, the objective clinical findings should have preference.
+The medical records should reasonably document the following:

-C.1 HISTORY TAKING
+C.1 History Taking